 Before: This-Century Living

 Carpeting from the '60s, original to the house, was matted and discolored by the time the new homeowners renovated in 2015.
-A lack of ceiling light didn't help the situation.
-You won't believe this master bedroom renovation!
+A lack of ceiling light didn't help the situation, either.
+Updated walls, furniture, and window coverings make this place a room we'd love to stay in!
+You won't believe this master bedroom renovation.

 After: This-Century Living